jeonghanlee/epicsarchiverap-env/docs/README.policies.md

 * The time duration defined by `partitionGranularity` for this file has not yet elapsed.

 #### 2.2.2 Completed State
-* This state refers to a `.pb` file that has completely stored data for the entire duration defined by `partitionGranularity`.
+* This state refers to a `.pb` file in a partition before the current partition.
-* Once the time elapses, the file is closed and considered a complete archive unit.
-* **Important**: Only files in this completed state are subject to the `hold` parameter and subsequent ETL migration.
-The `hold` count applies specifically to these fully formed, archived data files waiting to be moved.
+* Elapsed partition time does not guarantee a complete set of samples or prevent later transfers from appending data to that partition.
+* **ETL eligibility**: `PlainPBStoragePlugin.getETLStreams` selects paths before the current partition.
+It compares their first sample timestamps with the `hold` and `gather` time boundaries; it does not count completed files to trigger a transfer.

 ### 2.3 ETL Flow Control
 These parameters manage the movement of data between storage tiers.
 This process primarily interacts with files in the **Completed State**.

 #### 2.3.1 Definition of ETL Cycle
 * The ETL Cycle is the specific operation where the ETL service moves a batch of data files (`.pb`) from one storage tier to the next (e.g., `STS` → `MTS`).
-* It is dynamically defined by the interaction of three key parameters:
-    1.  **Unit**: The size of a single file, defined by `partitionGranularity`.
-    2.  **Trigger**: The cycle starts when the file count (of Completed files) exceeds `hold`.
-    3.  **Batch Size**: The number of files moved is defined by `gather`.
+* Three parameters determine which available files are eligible during an ETL evaluation:
+    1. **Unit**: `partitionGranularity` defines partition boundaries and their approximate duration.
+    2. **Trigger**: The oldest candidate's first sample must be at or before the `hold` time boundary.
+    3. **Transfer range**: First sample timestamps at or before the `gather` time boundary are selected.

 #### 2.3.2 Retention Period (`hold`)
 * This parameter is directly related to the `partitionGranularity` setting.
-* Specifies the number of **completed** granularity files maintained in a storage area before they are moved to the next tier.
-* Example: `hold=6` maintains 5 completed `.pb` files in the current area before the ETL service initiates a move.
+* The implementation subtracts `hold * approximate partition duration` from the ETL evaluation time, then finds the last second of the partition preceding that time.
+This is the `hold` boundary.
+* Missing data partitions do not postpone eligibility until a fixed number of files exists.
+Eligibility depends on the oldest available sample's age.

 #### 2.3.3 Batch Move Size (`gather`)
 * This parameter is related to both the `partitionGranularity` and `hold` settings.
-* Specifies the number of granularity file units to be moved simultaneously during an ETL cycle.
-* Example: `gather=4` moves 4 `.pb` files at once when their time expires in the current tier.
+* The implementation computes a second boundary using `hold - (gather - 1)` partition durations, then selects eligible files whose first samples are at or before that boundary.
+* For continuous data and an ETL run at each partition boundary, this commonly moves `gather` partitions.
+A delayed ETL run can select more files; missing partitions can result in fewer.

 #### 2.3.4 Flow Constraints (`hold` vs. `gather`)
-* The `hold` number must always be greater than the `gather` number.
+* Use nonnegative values with `hold >= gather`; equality is allowed by the implementation.
-* If `gather > hold`, it will result in an `IOException`.
+* The setters reject `gather > hold` with an `IOException`.
+* Both values default to zero.
+With `hold=0` and `gather=0`, the implementation skips the hold/gather boundaries and selects available candidates before the current partition.

 #### 2.3.5 Configuration Strategies and Impact
 The behavior of the Archiver Appliance varies significantly based on how `hold` and `gather` are configured.

 * **Scenario A: Without `hold` and `gather` (Unconfigured)**
-    * Irregular Generation: The Protocol Buffer (`.pb`) files corresponding to the EPICS Process Variable are created at irregular intervals.
-    * Inconsistent Display: This irregularity causes the ETL service to move data files unpredictably, which may result in inconsistent data visualization on the viewer.
+    * The zero defaults add no hold/gather retention delay to ETL candidates.
+    * File partitioning still follows `partitionGranularity`; omitting retention settings does not itself make file generation irregular.

 * **Scenario B: With `hold` & `gather` (Custom Configuration)**
-    * Consistency: Both data movement and data visualization become consistent and predictable.
-    * Performance Tuning: Using a large `hold` count is beneficial when data extraction requires optimized reading performance from the storage media (by buffering larger chunks of data before moving).
+    * Retention: `hold` delays ETL eligibility by partition age; `gather` controls the transfer boundary once the oldest candidate is eligible.
+    * Storage Tuning: A larger `hold` retains older samples in the source tier for longer; storage capacity and retrieval workload determine whether that is useful.
     * As noted in flow constraints, setting `gather > hold` will immediately cause an `IOException`.

-* **Scenario C: Optimized Configuration (Recommended)**
+* **Scenario C: Shipped Configuration**
-    * Best Practice: The setting `hold=2&gather=1` is recommended as the smoothest configuration for ETL data movement and data display.
+    * The site template uses `hold=2&gather=1` for STS and MTS.
-    * This setting is particularly effective and recommended when the `STS` and `MTS` storage media are identical (e.g., both utilize the same high-speed storage volume).
+    * This is the configured retention policy, not a measured guarantee of optimal performance for every storage medium.

 ## 3. Data Processing & Reduction
 The Archiver Appliance utilizes the **Apache Commons Math** library to perform statistical analysis and data reduction.
 This processing capability is applied in two distinct stages: